konsumer/gatsby-starter-drunkenblog/README.md

 ## deploying to gh-pages

-If you have a custom domain, put it in `pages/CHANME`.
+If you have a custom domain, put it in `pages/CNAME`.
 You can deploy to Google Pages with `npm run deploy`.

 ## configuration

 Go edit `config.toml`.
-Change it to all of your stuff. change `components/profile-pic.png` to your own picture.
+Change it to all of your stuff. change `pages/author.png` to your own picture.

-### disabling google analytics
+## google analytics

-Just delete `gatsby-browser.js`.
+Put your `gaCode` in `config.toml`.
+If you don't use GA, just delete `gatsby-browser.js`.

+## discuss

+set your `disqusShortname` in `config.toml`.
+If you don't use disqus, unset it.